 Below is a list of labs affiliated with ML@GT.
 This is not a comprehensive list.
-To find more information on our labs, please look at our core and affiliated faculty list to find a faculty member who aligns with your research interests.
+To find more information on our labs, please look at our Ph.D.
+Program Faculty and faculty list to find a faculty member who aligns with your research interests.

 Artificial Intelligence Labs